tnballo/high-assurance-rust/src/chp4/attack_2.md

 > ...an *execution model and mechanism* that is explicitly or implicitly present in the attacked environment - unbeknownst to most of its users or administrators...The attack then comes as a *constructive proof* that such unforeseen computations are indeed possible, and therefore as *evidence* that the target actually includes the described [weird] execution model.
 >
-> *Exploit* programming has been a productive empirical study of these accidental or unanticipated machines and models and of the ways they emerge from bugs, composition, and cross-layer interactions.
+> *Exploit programming* has been a productive empirical study of these accidental or unanticipated machines and models and of the ways they emerge from bugs, composition, and cross-layer interactions.

 For readers wanting a formal proof, Dullien further solidifies the weird machine model with mathematical rigor[^FormalWeirdness].
 Notably, Dullien's work differs from our coverage of exploitation in two interesting ways:

 1. He offers a formal proof of *non-exploitability* for a theoretical program's finite state machine.
 To demonstrate that such a proof is possible to construct under specific constraints, even if impractical.

     * We do not attempt to prove non-exploitability for any programs in this book.
-Regardless - this is a powerful idea and makes Dullien's work significant to our understanding computer security as a science.
+Regardless - this is a powerful idea significant to our understanding computer security as a science.

 2. He demonstrates the exploitability (proof-by-counterexample) of different implementation of that same theoretical program *without* altering control flow.

-    * We won't demonstrate any exploit that can maintain perfect control flow integrity in this book.
+    * We won't demonstrate any exploit maintaining perfect control flow integrity in this book.
 Just know that "data-oriented attacks" are possible (even if uncommon) examples of weird machine programming.

 ## Takeaway